 - Popping in and out of the shower when I’m in a hurry happens, of course, so I stock the shower with just the right shower gel so no matter how long I may linger or quickly I want to get clean, it can be a spa-like experience of caring for my skin.

 - Working from home means that I could easily slob out and exist in yoga pants and worn out tshirts.
 Been there, done that and it makes me feel crappy.
-So, I’ve devised a uniform of sorts to wear: solid skorts or dark jeans paired with sweaters or polos, presentable for unexpected visitors, lunches with girlfriends or video conferences.
+So, I’ve devised a uniform of sorts to wear: solid skorts or dark jeans paired with sweaters or polos, presentable for any impromptu video conference.

 - When it comes to getting dressed, I wear my nice lingerie every day.
 I have a growing collection of costume jewelry that mixes and matches with all my uniform choices.
 And, my favorite perfume and lipstick are a part of my daily routine.
 Because each of these details brings me to the here and now.